Utilitycoder/alx-frontend-javascript/README.md

 ## Introduction

 ALX Frontend JavaScript repository is a part of the ALX Frontend specialization program, providing a platform for learners to work on JavaScript-related tasks and projects.
-JavaScript is a fundamental programming language for web development, and this repository aims to offer a hands-on learning experience to the learners.
+JavaScript is a fundamental programming language for web development, and this repository aims to offer a hands-on learning experience to learners.